csijcs/snakepipes/README.rst

 Here, -i specifies the input folder contaning the fastq files, -o is the output directory of your choosing, and  hg19 specifies the genome build (adjust to hg38 as appropriate for your project).
 The rest of the parameters should not be altered for standard ChIP-seq experiments.

 **Note - Previous projects as well as many existing projects in the Zwart lab have been mapped using the bwa-backtrack algorithm.
 For legacy reasons, if you need your peakcalling results to match EXACTLY to previous results, we recommend using the bam files supplied by the core and taking them through the ChIP-seq from bam pipeline below.
 The BWA option for this DNA-mapping pipeline uses the bwa-mem algorithm, which will produce very similar but not exactly the same results.

-If, for purposes other than Zwart lab ChIP expirements, you would like to map with Bowtie, simply remove the --configfile /PATH/TO/snakepipes/bwa_mapping.yaml from the command.

 ChIP-seq from DNA-mapping pipeline